 On Cumulus Linux, LACP Bypass is a feature that allows a bond configured in 802.3ad mode to become active and forward traffic even when there is no LACP partner.
 A typical use case for this feature is to enable a host, without the capability to run LACP, to PXE boot while connected to a switch on a bond configured in 802.3ad mode.
 Once the pre-boot process finishes and the host is capable of running LACP, the normal 802.3ad link aggregation operation takes over.

-LACP Bypass All-active Mode
+Understanding the LACP Bypass All-active Mode

 When a bond has multiple slave interfaces, each bond slave interface operates as an active link while the bond is in bypass mode.
 This is known as all-active mode.
 This is useful during PXE boot of a server with multiple NICs, when the user cannot determine beforehand which port needs to be active.